AnnieL5/ThermoBuzzer/README.md

-## ThermoBuzzer, a thermosense to prevent overheated stoves
+## ThermoBuzzer, a Thermosense to Prevent Overheated Stoves

 Place it near the stoves.